 This Chair Yoga short course, which includes elements of the Special Yoga methodology, teaches you accessible practices and adaptations to begin to teach a community with varying levels of mobility.
 After attending this one day course you may wish to continue training with Special Yoga and possibly begin a path of learning with us.
 You can read more about our complete training programme on our home page.

-Visit www.yogaforall-uk.com/classes to join Richard's classes.
 Richard has been teaching yoga for over 15 years to adults, children and for special needs.
 He holds a BWY Dip for teaching adults and children and served as County Rep for North London & City 2005-13.
 His interest in special needs originated when his second child was born with Global Developmental Delay.
 Richard currently teaches at day centres, special schools and residential homes.
 Richard’s training enables practitioners to deliver yoga therapy to the wider population and helps facilitate the practice of yoga for people with special needs.
+Visit www.yogaforall-uk.com/classes to join Richard's weekly yoga and meditation classes.

 Please email email@example.com to join her classes.
 Karuna is one of our Senior Practitioners, working with adults and children with special needs for over 8 years.
 She is a British Wheel of Yoga and Integral Yoga trained teacher bringing her compassionate gentle nature to all her clients.
 She has also trained in Hanna Somatic Movement, a form of neuromuscular re-education that helps to ease chronic stress in the body.
 Karuna’s classes are rooted in compassion; aimed to develop a loving relationship to where we are right now and a chance to explore one’s full potential.